-This creamy Roasted Red Pepper Sauce is vegan, gluten-free, and takes just 15 minutes to make with this simple recipe.
+This Creamy Vegan Roasted Red Pepper Sauce is entirely plant-based, gluten-free, super flavorful, and takes just 15 minutes to make with this simple recipe.
 Go ahead and give it a try for your next pasta night.
 Your body (and your to-do list) are sure to thank you for it!

 All you'll need to make this pasta sauce is:

 - Roasted Red Peppers - I'm all about shortcuts that will get tasty and healthy dinners on the table in a flash.
 Grab a jar of roasted red peppers in water (which you'll drain) to keep in the pantry for when you need a flavor boost.
 You can also opt to roast your own bell peppers if you prefer.

 - Onion - Since you are cooking the onion in this recipe, you can opt for any color you have on hand.
 Want to save even more time?
 Opt for a bag of frozen chopped onions instead.

 - Olive Oil (optional) - I generally reach for olive oil for sautéing, but avocado oil will work just as well.
 If you are oil-free, use a few tablespoons of water in the pan instead.